 - Easy tasks can be performed with low, moderate, or high arousal

 - Experts perform better with people watching, while novices do better alone

-For example, world-renown athletes confident in their abilities often perform better when everyone’s watching and the pressure’s on.
+For example, athletes confident in their abilities often perform better when everyone’s watching and the pressure’s high.
 Conversely, someone lacking confidence in their intelligence might be unable to solve a complex puzzle if people are watching, but have an easier time if there’s no pressure and it can be approached like a fun game with no one around to judge.

-Assumptions of the Arousal Theory of Motivation
+Assumptions of the Arousal Theory

 While the arousal theory of motivation makes sense, there are many assumptions it makes.
 To fully understand the concept and use it to motivate yourself to the best of your ability, check out the following key assumptions made by the theory: